-PTNG398 Painting Independent Study (1 to 3 credits)

-The purpose of an independent study is to provide for the unique interests, specific passions, and artistic direction of students who seek opportunities to direct their own learning in order to fulfill personal educational goals.
-(Prerequisite: PTNG111 and permission of the instructor) Studio Fee
+PTNG398 Painting Independent Study (1 to 3 credits) The purpose of an independent study is to provide for the unique interests, specific passions, and artistic direction of

 PTNG411 Advanced Painting II (3 credits)

 This Advanced-level painting course is for students who have mastered the fundamentals of painting and seek to further refine their painting skills.
 The student is expected to develop a number of artworks that demonstrate an in-depth exploration of painting, emphasizing the personal development of an aesthetic discipline and a strong personal commitment to painting.
 Students will be expected to articulate the formal and conceptual direction of their artwork.
 (Prerequisite: PTNG311) Studio Fee